 You can easily track your cervical mucus with the Natural Cycles app.

 Does the Natural Cycles algorithm take cervical mucus into account?

 No. Even if cervical mucus can be a fertility indicator, the Natural Cycles algorithm doesn't take it into account when calculating your fertility.

 The reason is that it can be difficult to learn how to track cervical mucus to determine fertility on your own, as all our bodies are different.
 It’s best to learn this with the help of an expert, like a doctor, nurse, or family planning counselor.
 It may take three to four months of daily checks to see ovulation patterns through cervical mucus tracking.
 The consistency and appearance of your cervical mucus can also easily be affected by your lifestyle, for example, by medications, feminine hygiene products, douching, sexual intercourse, breastfeeding, and lubrication used during sex or pelvic exams.
 For this reason, and the fact that the analysis is subjective and may lead to user error, cervical mucus is not used by the NC° algorithm.

 There are several other indicators that signal what stage of your cycle you're in.
 The two main indicators that are taken into consideration by Natural Cycles are body temperature and LH (Luteinizing Hormone).
 Your temperature is the main indicator for detecting ovulation using Natural Cycles.
 You can read more about this here.

 How to log cervical mucus in the app

-Cervical mucus can be tracked in the Add Data page.
-You can select the amount (None, Light, Medium, or Heavy) and the consistency (Sticky, Creamy, Egg White, or Watery).
+You can log cervical mucus in the Add Data page, where you can select the amount (None, Light, Medium, or Heavy) and the consistency (Sticky, Creamy, Egg White, or Watery).